-First, we all know that both herbs and spices are referred to as seasonings, aromatic additions to our pots, which preserve and flavour food.
-And, because of their bacteria killing (antimicrobial) components, many are also used for medicinal purposes.
+First, we all know that both herbs and spices are referred to as seasonings, aromatic additions to our pots that preserve and flavour food.
+Additionally, because of their bacteria-killing (antimicrobial) components, many are also used for medicinal purposes.

 Herbs vs Spices

-The difference between a herb and a spice stems, pun intended, from the part of the plant from which they come.
+The difference between an herb and a spice stems, pun intended, from the part of the plant from which they come.

-Spices are derived from the seed, fruit, root, or bark of a plant.
-Because they are usually dried or crushed they tend to be stronger in flavour than herbs.
+Spices are derived from the seeds, fruits, roots, or bark of a plant.
+Because they are usually dried or crushed, they tend to be stronger in flavour than herbs.

 Herbs, in contrast, are taken from the leaves of plants.
 And most herbs come from plants that do not have woody stems (herbaceous plants).
 There are a few herbs that come from woody plants such as basil and bay leaf.
 Also, herbs are used fresh or dried, chopped or whole.